-Many governmental agencies are involved in regulating food.
-It is often confusing to try to understand the laws governing the processing, packaging and distribution of food products.
+Many governmental agencies regulate food.
+It is often confusing to try to understand the laws governing the processing, packaging, and distribution of food products.
 Persons starting their own food business often call the local health authority to find information about getting started.
-As often as not, they are referred to another agency, then finally referred to the North Carolina Cooperative Extension Service.
+As often as not, they are referred to another agency, then finally to the North Carolina Cooperative Extension Service.

 The type of food and how it is prepared or processed will determine which agency has the regulatory jurisdiction.
 Federal, state, and county regulations require that foods be produced and maintained in a safe and wholesome manner.
 Each agency has a set of specific rules for products prepared or produced under its jurisdiction.